 The Chairman is the link between the Board and the Company.
 He is specifically responsible for establishing and maintaining an effective working relationship with the Group CEO, for ensuring effective and appropriate communications with shareholders and for ensuring that members of the Board develop and maintain an understanding of the views of shareholders.

-While David Bonderman holds a number of other Directorships (see page 111), the Board considers that these do not interfere with the discharge of his duties to Ryanair.
-Mr. Bonderman has notified the Company that he plans to retire from the Board in summer 2020 and he will not seek reelection at the September 2020 AGM.
+While Stan McCarthy holds a small number of other Directorships (see page 134), the Board considers that these do not interfere with the discharge of his duties to Ryanair.